 Regarding the fourth criteria, Ubersuggest does have a keyword difficulty metric but this seems not to be accurate from my experience.
 I will discuss this again later in the article.

 The key to taking away here is to choose the keywords with optimal search volume per month (not more, not less), high CPC, matches search intent and low keyword difficulty.

-Once you have qualified your keywords, it’s time to create quality optimized content.
+Once you have qualified your keywords, it’s time to create unique, high-quality SEO optimized content.

-Starting from your restaurant’s website.
-Write at least 500 words of content.
-Use images, visuals, videos, etc. Make the site looks trustworthy
+Write at least 500 words of unique content.
+Use images, visuals, videos, etc. Make the site looks trustworthy.

 Put your main targeted keywords in the topmost position, preferably in the first paragraph or if you have an image banner with text in it, put it there.